polimi-ispl/synthetic-image-detection/README.md

 ```
 ## Laundered image detector

 _We define an image to be synthetic if it is the result of a synthetic generation model applied to an input signal.
 If the input signal is a random noise or it is an image hidden in noise, we define the generated image to be **fully synthetic**.
 If the input signal is a real image passed through Stable Diffusion (SD) encoding and decoding with strength = 0, we define the image to be **laundered**.
-For simplicity, we do not explore the intermediate scenario of image-to-image translation with strength > 0._
+For simplicity, we do not explore the intermediate scenario of image-to-image translation with strength > 0.
+See [arXiv](https://arxiv.org/pdf/2407.10736) for more information._

 Download the model's weights from [this link](...) and unzip the file under the main folder
 ```bash